 - 2 pairs of pants, 1 hiking, 1 cotton–which was just enough.
 I had sprayed both pairs with an insect repellent spray for clothes before the trip, and I wish I would have done the same for all of my clothes.
 (All of my bites were on my arms and hands.)

 - 2 t-shirts, 2 long sleeve shirts–which worked, but I wish I had 1 more.
 The last night before Machu Picchu you actually stay in a hostel and get to shower, and it was sort of gross putting on a dirty, smelly shirt afterwards.
+Take my advice and put another t-shirt on your Salkantay trek packing list just for this last day.

 - 1 hoodie, 1 fleece jacket, 1 fleece shirt for layering, 1 vest–which was good for me, but I am a cold person.
 Other people on the trek definitely got away with less layers than I had, but for me, the layers helped and are a must for your Salkantay trek packing list.